Deseret Peak Utah Temple

 The Deseret Peak Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Tooele, Utah.
 Plans to construct a temple in the Tooele Valley were announced on April 7, 2019 by church president Russell M. Nelson, during general conference.
 The temple is the first in Tooele County and the 23rd in the state of Utah.

 A groundbreaking ceremony, to signify the beginning of construction, was held on May 15, 2021, conducted by Brook P. Hales, a church general authority.
 The temple was dedicated by Nelson on November 10, 2024.

 History

 The intent to build the temple was announced by Russell M. Nelson on April 7, 2019.
 A groundbreaking ceremony, to signify beginning of construction, was held on May 15, 2021, with Brook P. Hales presiding, and was attended by local church members and community leaders.

 The temple is located on the corner of 2400 North and 400 West in Tooele.
-The temple was originally announced as the "Tooele Valley Utah Temple" and was to be located in Erda, at the intersection of Erda Way and State Route 36.
-It was changed after community pressure to not include some of the other intended residential development, and local residents threatened a referendum to alter the area's zoning.
-The relocated temple plans followed the original design, with three stories and 71,998 square feet.
+The temple was originally announced as the "Tooele Valley Utah Temple" along with a residential housing development and was to be located in Erda, at the intersection of Erda Way and State Route 36.